mohamedirfansh/Airbnb-Data-Science-Project/README.md

 ![Seattle](seattle.jpg)

-_Here is a quick overview of the project.
-The full project with all analysis and findings can be viewed [here](URL!)._
+*Here is a quick overview of the project.
+The full project with all analysis and findings can be viewed [here](URL!).*
----

 ## Overview
-#### What are the factors and features of a listing that make an Airbnb listing in Seattle more expensive?
+### What are the factors and features of a listing that make an Airbnb listing in Seattle more expensive?

 That is the question this project aims to answer.
 We start of by collecting data of listings from [Kaggle](https://www.kaggle.com/airbnb/seattle).
 Then, we clean the data to a preferred format for data analysis.
 We then do Exploratory Analysis on the data by focusing on 3 sub-problems: